zitadel/zitadel/apps/login/readme.md

 ### /mfa/set

-This page loads login Settings and the authentication methods for a user and shows setup options.
+This page loads login settings and the authentication methods for a user and shows setup options.

 <img src="./screenshots/mfaset.png" alt="/mfa/set" width="400px" />